ardensasan/landchecker-backend-nodejs/README.md

     npm start

-Default host is on http://localhost:3000/
+Default host is on localhost and port is 3000

 To run tests use command:
    ```bash